As a landlord, it’s important to keep an eye on average house prices and whether they could go up or down in the future.

 For example, no one could have predicted how a global pandemic would affect house prices, while the economic instability that caused mortgage rates to increase rapidly was also unexpected.

-What is a house price crash?
+What is a house prices crash?

-A house price crash is when average prices drop significantly and suddenly.
 During a crash, a large proportion of homeowners would have to sell for a lot less than they’d like.
 A crash, also known as a period of decline or readjustment, usually follows a house price bubble (a sustained period of strong growth).

 The most recent house price crash happened in the aftermath of the financial crisis in 2008.
 The Office for National Statistics estimates that average prices dropped by 15 per cent between 2008 and 2009, with prices not returning to their pre-crisis levels until 2012.